praeyz/object_oriented_programming-Project/README.md

-# AltSchool_FirstSemester_Project
-A student management library system written in OOP
+In this Repo, you will find a student management library system written in OOP to test my skills related to this area